Better understand the fibre optic offers on the market

 BLOM

-From the point of sharing, the BLOM can remain shared and is associated with FTTH services, serving individual homes or buildings.
+From the point of mutualization, the BLOM can remain mutualized and is associated with FTTH services, serving individual homes or buildings.
 The associated quality of service offers only a GTI (guaranteed response time), and no GTR (guaranteed recovery time).

 If the optical fibre becomes dedicated from the pooling point, it is associated with the FTTE service, intended for professionals or small businesses.
 The quality of service is better than FTTH, thanks to a GTR.